Steinmetz curve

 A Steinmetz curve is the curve of intersection of two right circular cylinders of radii $a$ and $b,$ whose axes intersect perpendicularly.
-In case of $a=b$ the Steimetz curves are the edges of a Steinmetz solid.
+In case of $a=b$ the Steinmetz curves are the edges of a Steinmetz solid.
 If the cylinder axes are the x- and y-axes and $a\le b$, then the Steinmetz curves are given by the parametric equations: